-The performance metrics are automatically identified based for a set of known service types: Anthos Service Mesh, Istio on Google Kubernetes Engine, App Engine, and Cloud Endpoints.
+The performance metrics are automatically identified based for a set of known service types: Anthos Service Mesh, Istio on Google Kubernetes Engine, and App Engine.
 You can also define your own service type and select performance metrics for it.

 - An availability SLI is the ratio of the number of successful responses to the number of all responses.

 - A latency SLI is the ratio of the number of calls below a latency threshold to the number of all calls.

 You can also set up service-specific SLIs for some other measure of what “good performance” means.
 These SLIs generally fall into two categories:

 - Request-based SLIs, where good service is measured by counting atomic units of service, like the number of successful HTTP requests.

 - Windows-based SLIs, where good service is measured by counting the number of time periods, or windows, during which performance meets a goodness criterion, like response latency below a given threshold.

 These SLIs are described in more detail in Compliance in request- and windows-based SLOs.